syncfusion-content/wpf-docs/wpf/Skin-Manager/Overview.md

 {:.caption}

-## Performance improvement
+## Performance

-The performance of SkinManager can be improved by enabling the EnableOptimization property.
-This property allows to merge the theme file to an entire application directly, rather than merging themes to each individual controls in the application.
-This can be achieved by below code snippet.
+The performance of SkinManager can be improved by setting the [EnableOptimization](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.SkinStorage~SetEnableOptimization.html) property.
+So, all themes resource dictionaries merged to `Application.Resources` instead of merging resource dictionaries to each individual controls in the application.

 {% tabs %}
 {% highlight xaml %}